akwagner1/InfoSecLab/README.md

 This lab is built using several key components, each serving a specific function in creating a secure and operational environment:

 - **Hardware Setup:**
-   A **Dell PowerEdge** server serves as the hardware for the virtualization platform.
+   A **Dell PowerEdge** server as the hardware for the virtualization platform.

 - **Virtualization:**
-   **VMware ESXi** is installed as the hypervisor on the PowerEdge server, enabling the creation of multiple VMs for various security tools and systems.
+   **VMware ESXi** installed as the hypervisor on the PowerEdge server, enabling the creation of multiple VMs for various security tools and systems.

 - **Networking:**
-   A **firewall** (e.g., **pfSense**) is configured as the gateway between the lab network and the internet, providing essential security and VPN capabilities.
+   A **firewall** (e.g., **pfSense**) configured as the gateway between the lab network and the internet, providing essential security and VPN capabilities.

 - **Domain Controller:**
-   A **Windows Server** is set up as a domain controller to manage user accounts and provide centralized authentication services.
+   A **Windows Server** set up as a domain controller to manage user accounts and provide centralized authentication services.

 - **Client Machines:**
    Multiple VMs (both **Windows** and **Linux**) simulate different network endpoints, servers, and clients for testing and demonstration purposes.